In Short

 - as a last measure, take them to court.

-If you have any copyright questions, our experienced intellectual property lawyers can assist as part of our LegalVision membership.
+If you need assistance protecting your copyright, our experienced intellectual property lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.

 We appreciate your feedback – your submission has been successfully received.